Louvre: 21st century

 On 19 October 2025, the Louvre was subjected to a robbery through a forced window in the Galerie d'Apollon.
 The museum reported that jewellery had been stolen, and the perpetrators fled by motorbike.
 They used a construction platform left by the building to enter a window and leave with their score.
 The museum was closed for the day.
 French interior minister Laurent Nuñez said the robbery involved intruders entering the museum via a basket lift using a platform mounted on a lorry and then cut into the window using what appeared to be angle grinders.
 Nine major pieces of jewellery from the crowns of France were taken in a few minutes.
 Eight pieces were stolen, including an emerald necklace that belonged to Empress Marie-Louise and three jewels that belonged to queens Marie-Amelie and Hortense.
 The ninth item, the Crown of Empress Eugénie, was recovered the same day in a street close to the Louvre but in a damaged condition.

-On 25 October, two of the suspected thieves were arrested, one was trying to fly to Algeria from Charles de Gaulle Airport.On 29 October, the prosecutor in charge said that they had "partially admitted" to their involvement in the heist.
-She added that the jewels were yet to be recovered.On the same day, five additional suspects were arrested, but only one of them was allegedly part of the four-man heist team.
+On 25 October, two of the suspected thieves were arrested; one was trying to fly to Algeria from Charles de Gaulle Airport.
+On 29 October, the prosecutor in charge said that they had "partially admitted" to their involvement in the heist.
+She added that the jewels were yet to be recovered.
+On the same day, five additional suspects were arrested, but only one of them was allegedly part of the four-man heist team.

 On 30 October, police arrested five more suspects, but there was still no sign of the stolen jewels.

+In late November, a water line burst and damaged between 300 and 400 books and journals, mostly from the 19th and early 20th centuries.

+In early 2026, the museum announced that the Crown of Empress Eugénie, which was damaged during the October 2025 heist, would undergo a comprehensive restoration estimated to cost €40,000 ($47,000).
+The restoration project, supervised by a scientific committee including representatives from historic jewelry houses such as Cartier and Van Cleef & Arpels, is expected to be completed by the end of 2026.

+On 18 May 2026, the French Ministry of Culture and museum officials selected Studios Architecture Paris and Selldorf Architects to lead the "Louvre - New Renaissance" project, a major €1.1 billion ($1.2 billion) overhaul aimed at addressing chronic overcrowding.
+The initiative centers on a new secondary entrance at the Grande Colonnade on the museum's eastern facade, intended to alleviate pressure on the I.M.
+Pei-designed glass pyramid.
+A key feature of the expansion is a dedicated 3,000 m^{2} (32,000 ft^{2}) suite for Leonardo da Vinci's "Mona Lisa", which will feature a separate access route and ticketing system to accommodate the painting's 20,000 daily visitors.